Joseph Kabila: Second presidential term (2011–2016)

-2016 delayed election and extension of presidency
+Delayed election and extended presidency (2016–2019)

 According to the Constitution of the Democratic Republic of the Congo, President Kabila should not be allowed to serve more than two terms.
 On 19 September 2016, massive protests rocked Kinshasa calling for him to step down as legally mandated.
 Seventeen people were killed.
 Elections to determine a successor to Kabila were originally scheduled to be held on 27 November 2016.
 On 29 September 2016, the nation's electoral authority announced that the election would not be held until early 2018.
 According to the electoral commission's vice president, the commission "hasn't called elections in 2016 because the number of voters isn't known."
 However, the opposition alleges that Kabila had intentionally delayed the election to remain in power.

 Partially in response to the delayed election, the United States issued sanctions against two members of Kabila's inner circle, John Numbi and Gabriel Amisi Kumba, on 28 September.
 These actions were seen as a warning to President Kabila to respect his country's constitution.

 More demonstrations were planned to mark the passing of the end of the presidential mandate.
 Opposition groups claim that the outcome of late elections would be civil war.

 Maman Sidikou, the Secretary-General's Special Representative for DR Congo and head of MONUSCO, said that a tipping point into uncontrollable violence could come about very quickly if the political situation is not normalised.